oracle-livelabs/security/database/story/story-hack/story-hack.md

 As the number of databases you are responsible for grows, the complexity of validating and tracking that configuration also grows.
 A set of tools that continuously assess your databases can help you deal with rising complexity and scale.

-Oracle provides you with several easy-to-use and efficient tools that allow you to identify risks to which your databases are exposed and make recommendations on how to remediate those risks:
+Oracle provides customers with several easy-to-use and efficient tools that allow users to identify risks to which your databases are exposed and make recommendations on how to remediate those risks:
 - One such tool is **Oracle Data Safe** (a hybrid Cloud service included at no additional cost with all Oracle Database services in the Oracle Cloud)
 - Another is **Oracle Database Security Assessment Tool (DBSAT)** available to all Oracle customers (on-premises and in the cloud) through My Oracle Support note 2138254.1.